 My son is aged seventeen years and is of good moral character.
-He refused to allow his mother to pay the fine, saying, "No. I am no dog to be registered; neither am I a slave to be trained to fight to uphold kings, aristocrats, and rich men in luxury while the workers never have sufficient of the world's goods to enable them to live a comfortable life."
+He refused to allow his mother to pay the fine, saying, 'No. I am no dog to be registered; neither am I a slave to be trained to fight to uphold kings, aristocrats, and rich men in luxury while the workers never have sufficient of the world's goods to enable them to live a comfortable life.'

-Harry was greeted as a hero upon his release.
+Harry was greeted as a hero upon release.
 The Maoriland Worker wrote that 'the crowd outside [the anti-militarist meeting] commenced to cry for Harry Cooke.
 "We want young Cooke," and when young Cooke was carried out shoulder high, cheers and counter-cheers rent the air'.
-The paper also wryly noted that if 'such a display had been made in favour of compulsory training it would have been blazoned from one end of the country to the other by the capitalist press'.
+The Worker wryly noted that if 'such a display had been made in favour of compulsory training it would have been blazoned from one end of the country to the other by the capitalist press'.

 Harry Cooke served several stints in Lyttelton jail for not paying the fines handed down to him for repeatedly refusing to register for compulsory military training.

 Fred Cooke died in Christchurch on 26 June 1930.
-In accordance with his views, Cooke was buried without a formal service, but graveside addresses were given by Jack McCullough, Peter Fraser and Ted Howard.
+In accordance with his views he was buried without a formal service, but graveside addresses were given by Jack McCullough, Peter Fraser and Ted Howard.
 Howard said that Cooke 'came from the factory system, where he saw little children crippled, underfed, underclothed, and badly housed.
 All this he fought...He was never a coward, but always fought for what was right'.

 Jack McCullough asked the crowd to sing the last verse of the "Red Flag":